mattyoung101/tamara/papers/slides/sandia_presentation.typ

 Use one of Verilator, Icarus Verilog or Yosys' own cxxrtl to simulate a full design.
 - Each simulator has different trade-offs
-- Currently considering picorv32 as the DUT
+- Currently considering picorv32 or Hazard3 as the DUT
 //- Most likely will use Verilator or possibly cxxrtl

 #pause

 Concept:
-- Iterate over the netlist, randomly consider flipping a bit every cycle.
+- Iterate over the netlist, randomly consider flipping a bit every cycle
 - Write a self-checking testbench and ensure that the DUT responds correctly

 == Technical implementation